Gerber format: PCB fabrication data

 The .FileFunction attribute is the standardized method to link each layer in the PCB with its corresponding Gerber file in the fabrication data.

-If attributes are not supported only informal methods are available.
+If attributes are not supported, then only informal methods are available.
 A simple informal method is to express the file function clearly in the file name.
 Sometimes the file extension is abused to indicate the file function - e.g. .BOT for the bottom layer rather than the standard extension .GBR.
 In industry this is considered poor practice and engineers should use the appropriate X2 attribute instead.

 PCB Fabrication Data must comply with a number of rules: all layers must be aligned, a profile layer must be included, etc.

 The CAD netlist can be embedded in the Gerber files.
 However, for historic reasons, netlists often are described in a separate file in IPC-D-356A, an electrical test format.

 The material stack up, components and finishes are typically provided in informal text files or drawings.
 In 2018 Ucamco has published a specification for an extension of the Gerber format to cover this fabrication documentation.